vedantroy/grape-juice/site/app/components/help.md

 Normally, when you upload a page by pasting in its URL, we:

 - make a GET request from our servers and save the result
-- _coming soon_ we render the page in a headless browser and save the resulting HTML
+- _Coming soon:_ For JS heavy pages, we render the page in a headless browser and save the resulting HTML

 This usually works, but there are 2 downsides: